TheChunkierBean/r3ach/README.md

 ### Abstract Ingenuity
 - animation
-  - correction of problems and mistakes in many extracted animations
+  - corrections and improvements for many extracted animations
   - dual-wield animations for the Assault Rifle in first-person view
   - new first-person animations for all weapons
     - overlay animation `first_person overlays`